Michal-Lesniak/FrontendSynergyProject/README.md

 # SynergyProject

-Frontend Aplication which make easier to create integration Budget for companies.
+Frontend application designed to streamline the process of creating and managing budgets for compies integration.
 The idea for this project was taken from workshop.

 ## TechStack